Sa-1-droid/PDFquery/README.md

 ## ⚙️ How It Works

-1. **Upload PDF**
+1. Upload a PDF
 2. Text is extracted and split into chunks
 3. Chunks are converted into embeddings
 4. Stored in a FAISS vector database
 5. User asks a question
 6. Relevant chunks are retrieved
-7. LLM generates answer using context
+7. LLM generates an answer using context
-8. Sources are displayed with page navigation + highlight
+8. Sources are displayed with page navigation

 ---